AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

     >[!NOTE] You have a few options to send the deep link to the app.
 You can:
     >
-    >   1. Take a photo of the QR code from your iOS Device (in our tutorial, the device would have to be linked to XCode)
+    >   1. Take a photo of the QR code from your iOS Device (in our tutorial, the device would have to be linked to Android Studio)
     >   1. Copy the deep link from the Target interface and send it to the device however you would like
     >   1. Email the deep link to a valid email address and then open the link with an email application on the device